como-usar-encabezados-en-markdown

 Descriptive Headers: Ensure that headers clearly describe the content of the section.

-Avoid Overusing Headers: Avoid excessive use of header levels.
-Generally, it is unnecessary to use h5 or h6 unless the document is very complex.
+Don’t overuse headers: Avoid excessive use of header levels.
+Generally, it’s not necessary to use h5 or h6 unless the document is very complex.